phthom/IBMCloudPrivate/6-TerraformLab.md

 https://ipaddress:8443

-> Note : to delete a VM, use the following command : `slcli cancel vm-id` where the vm-id is the number found on the list of VMs.
+> Note : to delete a VM, use the following command : `slcli vs cancel vm-id` where the vm-id is the number found on the list of VMs.

 # Congratulations